-- (i) A Game Permit is a Permit which: - (A) allows a Player to play a single Match for a Club (other than their Source Club); and - (B) does not require Source Club approval via the Competition Management Platform. - (ii) A Season Permit is a Permit which: - (A) allows a Player to play more than a single Match for a Club (other than their Source Club); and - (B) requires Source Club approval via the Competition Management Platform. - (iii) Permits are to be applied and managed in accordance with the respective State Football Body rules, regulations or by-laws and it is the responsibility of the relevant Controlling Body to monitor the application and management of Permits. - (iv) Other than pursuant to Section 3.7(c), a Permit may not be granted unless there is an Interchange Agreement in place between the relevant Controlling Bodies. - (v) Any Player granted a Season Permit will remain registered with their Source Club for the term of the Season Permit.
+- (i) A Game Permit is a Permit which: - (A) allows a Player to play a single Match for a Club (other than their Source Club); and - (B) does not require Source Club approval via the Competition Management Platform. - (ii) A Season Permit is a Permit which: - (A) allows a Player to play more than a single Match for a Club (other than their Source Club); and - (B) requires Source Club approval via the Competition Management Platform. - (iii) If a Source Club fails to either approve or refuse a Season Permit in accordance with Section 3.7(b)(ii)(B), the Season Permit will be approved automatically in the Competition Management Platform following the expiry of the prescribed period of six (6) calendar days. - (iv) Permits are to be applied and managed in accordance with the respective State Football Body rules, regulations or by-laws and it is the responsibility of the relevant Controlling Body to monitor the application and management of Permits. - (v) Other than pursuant to Section 3.7(c), a Permit may not be granted unless there is an Interchange Agreement in place between the relevant Controlling Bodies. - (vi) Any Player granted a Season Permit will remain registered with their Source Club for the term of the Season Permit.